What is a business case study?

-It is an opportunity to apply theory to a real situation, analyze the scenario, and draw insights from your observations.
-This might be the first time you have ever studied a business case before, so here are some pointers from our Academic Team to help guide you.
-Read our tips or scroll down to watch the video.
+It is an opportunity to improve your writing skills by applying theory to a real situation, analyze the scenario, and draw insights from your observations.
+This might be the first time you write a case study, so here are some pointers from our Academic Team to help guide you.
 Happy writing and good luck with your application!

 How to respond to a business case study

 1. Read the article and watch the video provided in the document.